Travel to South Africa: Travel Insurance and Safety

 Staying Safe in South Africa

-Whether you are a tourist, retiree or expatriate, always carry your mobile phone with you in case of emergency.
+When you are a tourist in South Africa, always carry your mobile phone with you in case of an emergency.
 You can dial 112 from a GSM phone (the most commonly used mobile network worldwide) and automatically be routed to the nearest emergency service center.
 If you are not using a mobile phone while traveling through South Africa, dial 10177 to receive medical assistance and 10111 in the case of a fire or to reach the police service.
 The South African Police Service (SAPS) is the primary regulator of crime and upholder of the law in South Africa.
 In addition to the SAPS, some municipalities have their own police units who are in charge of the local laws and roads, and more touristy areas often employ a special force specifically designated to protect travelers.

 It is true that South Africa has unusually high rates of rape and sexual assault and conversely low conviction rates.
 However, this issue has remained a focal point for improvement in South Africa and their recently instated sexual offenses act is one of the most progressive in the world.
 Regardless, you should follow the same safety precautions that apply anytime one is traveling abroad, including not walking alone in questionable areas or after dark, being wary of strangers, and remaining alert in every situation.

 Crime is similarly higher in South Africa than in other destinations, with Johannesburg and its airport area being an especially popular target for thieves.
 Always keep expensive items out of sight and valuables secure.
 Never carry originals of important documents (though carrying copies is always a good idea) and watch out for bystanders in metro stations and near ATMs.
 Men posing as well-dressed, well-meaning citizens make up the majority of thieves in South African cities.
 A common strategy used to steal cards, PIN numbers and cash involves jamming ATMs and waiting for customers to go inside for assistance, then stealing the sought-after resources.